Hands-On GIS Modernization Builds Lasting Confidence

 2. A fresh start for better performance

-Implementing a new version of ArcGIS Enterprise eliminated accumulated clutter from the old system, giving the District a faster, and easier-to-maintain system.
+A new version of ArcGIS Enterprise replaced the legacy software, giving the District a faster, and easier-to-maintain system.

 3. Available tools to strengthen system management